Opt-In Art: Learning Art Styles Only from Few Examples

-To ensure that our training set is free from incidental visual art, we develop a two-stage filtering method.
+To ensure that our training set is free from paintings, drawings, illustrations and any other incidental visual art, we develop a two-stage filtering method.
 In the first stage, we implement text-based filtering by searching for specific terms in image captions that indicate the presence of visual art.
 We exclude images whose captions contain keywords such as painting, art, or drawings.
 In the second stage, we compute a cosine similarity alignment score between each image and a set of art-related terms using the CLIP score \citep{radford2021learning}.
-By manually sampling and ordering images by score for each term, we identify a threshold beyond which the images no longer contained visual art.
-We refer the reader to SupMat. for further details of the filtering process and the comprehensive keyword list of the art terms.
-Our resulting \textbf{Art-Free SAM dataset}, constructed from SAM-LLava-Captions10M, retains 9,119,455 images after removing 4.7\% through text-based filtering and 16.7\% through image-based filtering.
+By manually sampling and ordering images by score for each term, we identify a threshold beyond which the images no longer contained visual art (see SM \ref{sup:filtering} for further details of the filtering process and the comprehensive keyword list of the art-related terms).
+Our resulting \textbf{Blank Canvas dataset}, constructed from SAM-LLava-Captions10M, retains 9,119,455 images after removing 4.7\% through text-based filtering and 16.7\% through image-based filtering.
 We designate 9,140 images as a validation set, yielding a final training dataset of 9,110,315 image-text pairs.